Isometric core exercises focus on your abdominal muscles as you hold a position and squeeze your core muscle group.

 2. Bird Dog

 The bird dog is another core-strengthening exercise focused on the obliques and rectus groups.
-It is also a standard yoga position, so you may already be familiar.
+It's also a standard yoga position, so you may already be familiar.

 In this one, you are on hands and knees with a straight back, and you extend one leg and one arm (opposite sides) with a hold before switching.